schombert/Project-Alice/docs/rules.md

 - A soldier pop must be at least define:POP_MIN_SIZE_FOR_REGIMENT to support any regiments
 - If it is at least that large, then it can support one regiment per define:POP_SIZE_PER_REGIMENT x define:POP_MIN_SIZE_FOR_REGIMENT_COLONY_MULTIPLIER (if it is located in a colonial province) x define:POP_MIN_SIZE_FOR_REGIMENT_NONCORE_MULTIPLIER (if it is non-colonial but uncored)

+### Naval supply points

+- naval supply score: you get one point per level of naval base that is either in a core province or connected by land to the capital.
+You get define:NAVAL_BASE_NON_CORE_SUPPLY_SCORE per level of other naval bases
+- ships consume naval base supply at their supply_consumption_score.
+Going over the naval supply score comes with various penalties (described elsewhere).

 ## Movements